Skip to content

 Most insurance plans cover pterygium excision.
 These growths can interfere with vision and, in some cases, cause extreme discomfort.
 In some cases, insurance will not cover the surgery if the growth is minimal and not causing symptoms.
 It’s best to check with your insurance company to determine whether they will cover all or part of your surgery.

 Though a pterygium is not cancerous, it’s a good idea to have it removed.
 Over time, these growths can spread and interfere with your vision.
-Schedule your appointment at Southwest Eye Institute in El Paso today for a thorough examination and compassionate care from our experienced ophthalmologists.
+Visit Southwest Eye Institute in El Paso today for a thorough examination and compassionate care from our experienced ophthalmologists.

 Locations